awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

 1. Create a VPC\.
 For information, see [Creating a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC)\.

 1. Create two subnets in your VPC\.
 One is a public subnet named Public Subnet in which your proxy server runs\.
-The other is a private subnet named Private Subnet in which AWS CodeBuild runs\.
+The other is a private subnet named Private Subnet in which CodeBuild runs\.

    For information, see [Creating a Subnet in Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet)\.